 As the Director of Federal Student Aid's Operations Performance Division (OPD), I welcome you to the Default Management Web site.

 On October 28, 2009, the Department of Education published in the Federal Register the regulations enacted by the Higher Education Opportunity Act of 2009 (HEOA) that govern the calculation of cohort default rates.
 Under the new provisions, a school’s cohort default rate is calculated as the percentage of borrowers in the cohort who default before the end of the second fiscal year following the fiscal year in which the borrowers entered repayment.
-The regulations extended the length of time in which a borrower who is default can be included in the default rate calculation.
+The regulations extended the length of time in which a borrower who is in default can be included in the default rate calculation.

 OPD calculates draft and official 2-year and 3-year cohort default rates, disseminates the rates to schools electronically and allows schools the ability to challenge/appeal the rates since both benefits and sanctions apply to particular cohort default rate thresholds.
 Guaranty agency and lender cohort default rates are also calculated and disseminated by OPD; however, this Web site pertains only to school cohort default rates and associated issues including default prevention.